dm4rnde/StockPriceOverviewAppl/README.md

 # StockPriceOverviewAppl

-It is simple/basic GUI program written in Python 3 and uses tkinter as GUI package.
+It is a simple/basic GUI program written in Python and uses tkinter as GUI package.

 Program:
 - allows user to add/remove stock symbols to/from list;